angular/angular/aio/content/guide/schematics-for-libraries.md

 ## Providing installation support

 A schematic for the `ng add` command can enhance the initial installation process for your users.
-The following steps will define this type of schematic.
+The following steps define this type of schematic.

 1. Go to the `<lib-root>/schematics/ng-add/` folder.